 So there you have it, my top five secrets revealed.

-Whether I’m withholding a turkey on Thanksgiving from my hungry family for those few photos that never end up on the blog because I didn’t like them afterwards, or whether my husband is getting sandwich for lunch because one of our dogs tried the food on my living room floor the minute I ran to the kitchen to grab a forgotten prop, I still think blogging is fun.
+Whether I’m withholding a turkey on Thanksgiving from my hungry family for those few photos that never end up on the blog because I didn’t like them afterward, or whether my husband is getting a sandwich for lunch because one of our dogs tried the food on my living room floor the minute I ran to the kitchen to grab a forgotten prop, I still think blogging is fun.